George David Birkhoff: Work

-Influence on hiring practices
+Influence on selection process

+Birkhoff believed that fellowships from foreign nations would improve the mathematic standards in the United States, though he wanted to raise the standards for fellowships, believing that the qualifications in less-developed countries were different and that access should be limited.
+He also was adamant that foreign fellows be able to meet language requirements.

-Albert Einstein and Norbert Wiener, among others, accused Birkhoff of advocating anti-Semitic hiring practices.
-During the 1930s, when many Jewish mathematicians fled Europe and tried to obtain jobs in the USA, Birkhoff is alleged to have influenced the hiring process at American institutions to exclude Jews.
-Birkhoff's anti-Semitic views and remarks are well-documented, but Saunders Mac Lane has argued that Birkhoff's efforts were motivated less by animus towards Jews than by a desire to find jobs for home-grown American mathematicians.
+Albert Einstein and Norbert Wiener, among others, accused Birkhoff of advocating anti-Semitic selection processes.
+During the 1930s, when many Jewish mathematicians fled Europe and tried to obtain positions in the United States, Birkhoff is alleged to have influenced the selection process at American institutions to exclude Jews.
+Saunders Mac Lane, who was at Harvard at the time, would call Einstein's allegations "worthless" as he was not familiar with American processes and that the two had competing ideas regarding general relativity while also rebutting the reports of anti-Semitism against Wiener, writing "Birkhoff clearly listened to Norbert's ideas.
+There could be many reasons why Birkhoff did not take steps to appoint him".
+Mac Lane also stated that Birkhoff's efforts were motivated less by animus towards Jews than by a desire to find jobs for home-grown American mathematicians.

-However, Birkhoff took a particular liking to certain Jewish mathematicians, including Stanislaw Ulam.
+Birkhoff was also close to Jewish mathematician Stanislaw Ulam.
 Gian-Carlo Rota writes: "Like other persons rumored to be anti-Semitic, he would occasionally feel the urge to shower his protective instincts on some good-looking young Jew.
 Ulam's sparkling manners were diametrically opposite to Birkhoff's hard-working, aggressive, touchy personality.
 Birkhoff tried to keep Ulam at Harvard, but his colleagues balked at the idea."

+Summarizing Birkhoff's selection process, fellow mathematician Oswald Veblen would write: